Lin-yi-er/Handwritten-Numeral-Recognition--/README.md

 # Handwritten-Numeral-Recognition--
-we By comparing SVM, CNN, DNN and KNN, we tried to find the optimal model.
+By comparing SVM, CNN, DNN and KNN, we tried to find the optimal model.
 Finally, the uploaded image was passed into the trained model through pre-processing methods such as cutting important areas, and the result was obtained

 # 版本